GROUNDING TECHNIQUES FOR MANAGING ANXIETY

 Today by clinical psychologist Dr. Beth Kurland, is a practice intended to cultivate resilience during this difficult time.

 Based in the ancient Buddhist tradition of the loving kindness meditation, Dr. Kurland’s mindful pause is for people of any background or religious practice.
 She encourages adapting the words of the meditation for your personal preference.

 During inhalation, the words of the meditation are focused inward, directing your attention and compassion toward your own emotions.
 While exhaling, the meditation extends that compassion and goodwill outward toward loved ones and community.
-Follow the link below to try this simple meditation.

 “THE HAPPINESS LAB” PODCAST